fyngyrz/soyacro/README.md

 be adding to it regularly.
 Better yet, submit your additions here as a pull request, and we all win.

+The objective here definitely isn't to cover all acronyms ever.
+Instead, the aim is to go after terms that are currently, recently, or about to be in the news, and in particular, the technical news.

 #### Fixed Expansions

 Here's the format for a line to submit a fixed expansion, where []